Hardhikman/IntrepidQ/frontend/pages/blogs/how-to-write-an-awesome-upsc-cse-mains-general-studies-answer.md

 - ### One-sentence takeaway
   Build a mental framework first, practice rough outlines with keywords and action words, then write timed answers that combine evidence, multi-dimensional thinking, and conclusion phrases—so every answer shows clarity, depth, and direction.

-- ### UPSC CSE Mains PYQ examples in exact format from the answer-writing guide
+- ### UPSC CSE Mains examples in exact format from the answer-writing guide
-	- #### Example 1: GS2 PYQ — "What is the significance of constitutional morality, and how does the SC uphold it?"
+	- #### Example 1: GS2 — "What is the significance of constitutional morality, and how does the SC uphold it?"
 		- ##### Introduction (Definition)

 		  Constitutional morality refers to the adherence to constitutional values—liberty, equality, fraternity, and justice—beyond the text of law, guiding interpretation when social customs clash with fundamental rights.